 For this article, we’re focusing on drying flowers for resin projects.
-This means setting them inside a silicone mold and pouring resin over them to create jewelry, trays, coasters, keepsakes, and more.
+This means setting them inside a silicone mold, like these ones on Amazon, and pouring resin over them to create jewelry, trays, coasters, keepsakes, and more.

 The most important thing when drying flowers is to ensure they’re fully dry before use; if they retain any moisture, they will rot inside of the resin.